owasp-amass/amass/doc/user_guide.md

 ## The Configuration File

-You will need a config file to use your API keys with Amass.
+Configuration files are provided so users can specify the scope and options with Amass.
 See the [Example Configuration File](../examples/config.yaml) for more details.

 API keys for data sources are stored in a separate file.
 See the [Example Data Sources File](../examples/datasources.yaml) for more details.